ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 ```

-`GET /exchange/{exchangeName}/{exchangeId}/orders`
+`GET /exchange/{exchangeName}/orders`

-Get the orders of the exchange referenced by the exchangeName and exchangeId.
+Get the orders of the exchange referenced by the {exchangeName}.

 <br/> *Parameters listed here are common to all exchanges.
 But any other parameter passed would be forwarded as well into the exchange.*